 Grounding Your Outlets Protects you From Electric Shock

 Your electrical outlets need that third prong to help ground your appliances.
 If there is an electrical surge in that outlet, that surge could potentially fatally shock anyone who comes into contact with it.
 With the grounding prong on your plugs, the surge flows into the ground instead of through the body of whoever has touched that circuit.

 We recommend switching out all your electrical outlets from the older two-pronged options to the safer three-pronged model.
 This process requires an experienced electrician.
-With more than 30 years of experience in the industry, you can trust that our Raleigh outlet repair professionals can get the job done right – the first time.
+With more than 30 years of experience in the industry, you can trust that our Houston, TX and North Carolina outlet repair professionals can get the job done right – the first time.